 Jury Comments: The Architect has made the design to be eco-sensitive in every aspect of the project.

-This eco-sensitive wellness centre is designed as part of the Common Facilities for the upcoming Teakayen Estates eco-friendly community project in Kodaikanal.
+Ekantha wellness centre is designed as part of the Common Facilities for the upcoming Teakayen Estates eco-friendly community project in Kodaikanal.
 Idea Design developed the master plan for the luxury holiday project.
-The central part of the master plan is the Wellness Centre and Central Gardens.
+The central part of the master plan is the Wellness Centre and Wellness Gardens.
 Every aspect of the design of wellness centre speaks of eco-sensitive and sustainable approach.
 Each of the eight wings of the lotus carries unique functional element of human wellness.
 Developed in the setting of one of the largest organic farms of peninsular India, organic Kitchen, yoga hall, meditation centre, naturopathic wellness, ayurvedic wellness and a wellness lecture hall etc become components of this centre.
+Wellness Gardens give a therapeutic and rejuvenate experience to the visitors.